Health

 You will have the opportunity to apply for an eight-week international internship with our partner hospital in Taiwan.
 Work placements and Work-Integrated Learning programs provide a valuable resource for you to develop hands-on practical experience to ensure they graduate confident and job-ready.

-645 hours clinical placement and 100 hours of Work-Integrated Learning
+The Bachelor of Health Science (Chinese Medicine) has a requirement of 645 hours clinical placement and 100 hours of Work-Integrated Learning.

 Entry details